ahmedkhamees37/simple-node/README.md

 ### Note

+- Jenkins installation can be on kubernetes, or on server

 - please be advised that I am not using terraform in this repo, if you want to do that (which is not best practice), you will need to get into terraform directory before terraform init

 - try to attach the azure devops task with pull requests, branches, and merge requests to the team leader.